sjefsharp/az204/AZ-204 Create Azure App Service web apps.md

 # AZ-204: Create Azure App Service web apps
 ## Explore Azure App Service
 ### Examine Azure App Service
-Azure App Service is an HTTP-based service for hosting web appilcation, REST APIs, and monile back ends.
+Azure App Service is an HTTP-based service for hosting web appilcation, REST APIs, and mobile back ends.
 #### Built-in auto scale support
 Baked into Azure App Service is the ability to scale up/down (RAM/CORES) or scale out/in (increase/decrease machine instances).
 #### Continuous integration/deployment support
 The Azure portal provides out-of-the-box continuous integration and deployment with Azure DevOps, GitHub, Bitbucket, FTP, or a local Git repository on your development machine.
-Connect your web app with any of the above sources and App Service will do the rest for you by auto-syncing code and any future changes on the code into the web appp.
+Connect your web app with any of the above sources and App Service will do the rest for you by auto-syncing code and any future changes on the code into the web app.
 #### Deployment slots
-Using te Azure portal, or command-line tools, you caneasily add deployment slots to an App Service web app.
+Using te Azure portal, or command-line tools, you can easily add deployment slots to an App Service web app.
 You can create a staging deployment slot where you can push your code to test on Azure.
 You can easily swap the staging deployment slot with the production slot.
 A few simple mouse clicks in Azure.
 #### App Service on Linux
 App Service can also host web apps natively on Linux for supported application stacks.
 It can also run custom Linux containers (Web App for Containers).
 App Service on Linux supports a number of language specific built-in images.
 Supported languages: Node.js, Java, PHP, Python, .Net Core and Ruby.
 If the runtime is not supported, you can deploy it with a custom container.

-The languages, and their supported versions, are update on a regular basis.
+The languages, and their supported versions, are updated on a regular basis.
 You can retreive the current list by using the following command in the Cloud Shell.
 ```bash
 az webapp list-runtimes --linux
 ```